-- 2. The code you have been given is currently set up to learn to recognize the person with userid glickman.
+- 1. The code you have been given is currently set up to learn to recognize the person with userid glickman.
 Modify this code to implement a "sunglasses" recognizer; i.e., train a neural net which, when given an image as input, indicates whether the face in the image is wearing sunglasses, or not.
-Refer to the beginning of Section 3 for an overview of how to make changes to this code.
-You will need to change pathnames. - 3.
+Refer to the beginning of Section 3 for an overview of how to make changes to this code. - 2.
 Train a network using the default learning parameter settings (learning rate 0.3, momentum 0.3) for 75 epochs, with the following command: